Last Updated on

 8. Pay Attention to Your Clothing & Footwear

 Wear comfortable shoes, for example, flats and sneakers.
 Tight shoes can also make the situation worse.
 Also, wear stockings and tights that are supportive.
+They should not be too tight.
+Try to wear hose or other support in the morning when there is no swelling so that there is better support.
 Avoid the ones that are too tight around the ankles.

 9. Buy Compression Socks